Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Nonlinear Discrete-Time Modeling of Traffic Networks with ramps

-\section{Linear Model Approximation}
+\subsection{Linear Model Approximation}

-The ARZ model specified in Section \ref{sec:nonlinearmodel} is nonlinear due to the presence of the piecewise linear and nonlinear expressions in the traffic flux and relative flux terms.
+} {The ARZ model specified in Section \ref{s:arz} is nonlinear due to the presence of the piecewise linear and nonlinear expressions in the traffic flux and relative flux terms.
 This prevents directly using some of the well-known and efficient linear state estimation methods from the literature.
 However, it is still possible to apply linear state estimation methods to a linearized version of the ARZ model.
 Methods such as Taylor series expansion~\cite{moreno1996vector} can be used to obtain a good linear approximation of nonlinear functions about a suitable operating point.
+The detailed equations for linearization are omitted for brevity.
+The same can be found in Appendix C.}